 13th Mar 2021

 Jess in Gilmore Girls, Darcy in Pride & Prejudice, Patrick Verona in 10 Things I Hate About You.
-Grumpy men peppered through all our favourite on-screen romances.
+Grumpy men are peppered through all our favourite on-screen romances.

 So I, like the rest of the world, binged Bridgerton and, like the rest of the world, suitably swooned over the Duke of Hastings.
 There’s a reason it has had the highest viewing in Netflix history.
 The costumes are dreamy, the men are gorgeous and the plot is juicy if a little stereotypical.
-But this is Shonda after all, we know what we’re here for.
+But this is Shonda after all, we know what we’re in for.

-While discussing the said Duke with a friend, she made a passing comment about how “we love the trope of a grouchy man who hates everyone but the love interest”.
+While discussing the Duke with a friend, she made a passing comment about how “we love the trope of a grouchy man who hates everyone but the love interest”.

 The grumpy man trope

-And it blew. my. mind.
+And it blew.
+My.
+Mind.

 Because we do!
 Think about it: Jess Mariano in Gilmore Girls, John Bender in The Breakfast Club, Darcy in Pride & Prejudice, Jackson Maine in A Star Is Born, the good-looking Australian lad in The Kissing Booth.
 Patrick Verona in 10 Things I Hate About You!

 As an aside, I just realised I have listed off at least three of my desert islands watches there.
-Maybe I have a… type?
+Maybe I have a type?

 It’s not quite the same as the bad boy cliché, although it’s undoubtedly knitted through some of the aforementioned characters.
 It’s a grumpiness, a disdain for or disinterest in the entire world, a pridefulness even.